JSD Management Inc. - Commercial Collection Agency

 The boundary that matters

-Before anything else, it is worth drawing the line clearly.
-Commercial collections is a relationship business that happens to involve documentation.
-The decisions that resolve accounts (what to push on, what to concede, when to escalate, when to wait) require a person who understands the business context on both sides.
+Commercial collections is a relationship business that happens to involve a lot of documentation.
+The decisions that resolve accounts, what to push on, what to concede, when to escalate, when to wait, require a person who understands the business context on both sides.
 No language model is doing that work, and the people who actually know collections are not asking it to.

 OCR at the moment of placement

-Start at intake.
-A creditor places a batch of accounts.
-Sometimes that is 5 accounts, sometimes 50, sometimes 500.
-Each account arrives with supporting documentation: invoices, purchase orders, signed delivery receipts, master service agreements, email threads confirming the order.
+When a creditor places a batch of accounts, each one arrives with supporting documentation.
+Invoices, purchase orders, signed delivery receipts, master service agreements, email threads confirming the order.
 In a traditional intake workflow, a person reads through every document, confirms the balance matches the placement, identifies the responsible party, and organizes the file.
 On a 50-account placement, that is easily a full day of work before the first collector touches anything.

 OCR collapses most of that.
 An OCR agent reads every attached document automatically.
 Each invoice becomes structured data: invoice number, issue date, line items, total, payment terms, due date, billing contact.
 Each purchase order is matched against its corresponding invoice.
 Each signed delivery receipt has the signature date and signee name extracted and timestamped.
 Each contract is parsed for the payment terms clause, the dispute resolution clause, late fee provisions, and any personal guarantee language.